EY organizes Corporate Fraud and Bribery Briefings

-Abu Dhabi, October 09, 2011: Ernst & Young has organized Corporate Fraud & Bribery Update briefings in Abu Dhabi and Dubai, attended by senior corporate officers.
+Abu Dhabi, October 09, 2011: EY has organized Corporate Fraud & Bribery Update briefings in Abu Dhabi and Dubai, attended by senior corporate officers.
 The briefings aimed to provide attendees with an update about new advances and issues related to corporate fraud and bribery, as well as the UK Bribery Act.

-Darren Mullins, Director, Forensic Technology & Discovery Services, Ernst & Young MENA, outlined new data analytic services used to help detect and prevent fraud.
+Darren Mullins, Director, Forensic Technology & Discovery Services, EY MENA, outlined new data analytic services used to help detect and prevent fraud.

 Professor Gill, also delivered the keynote presentations on “Understanding fraud from the fraudster’s perspective.”
 He shared two pieces of research that have involved interviews with fraudsters in prison in the United Kingdom.
 The first was designed to look at the motivations of those who have stolen at least GBP 50,000 from their employer.
 The findings suggested that attempts to prevent are all too easily compromised by fraudsters.
 The second involved a study of fraudsters in prison supplemented by three focus group discussions with fraud managers from major public and private sector companies.
 The report quoted fraudsters in their own words as they reflected on their offences from a prison cell.